nexsolab/eslint-config/README.md

 ## How to use

-Install the config as development dependency `npm i -D @nexso/eslint-config`.
+Install the config as development dependency `npm i -D eslint @nexso/eslint-config`.

 Create a `.eslintrc` file with: